Where the boys lead and the fun follows.

 Any boy in the Carmel area, regardless of race, religion, or creed may join our Troop.
 And while we schedule special Webelos nights in the fall, you are more than welcome to visit any meeting.

-To schedule a visit, please contact Mike Kolodkin, at 317-508-3201 or email@example.com.
+To schedule a visit, please contact Dale Hamann, at (317) 650-0853 or firstname.lastname@example.org.
 He’ll also be happy to answer any questions you have about the Troop and how it functions.